sara-sabr/ITStrategy/_drafts/en/working-in-the-open-part-1.md

 It's promoting your work so that others may hear about it but also clearly communicating your intent of working with all parties interested whenever they feel like contributing.
 It also implies that people can come on their own and start proposing changes to your work, not just when you share your screen during a weekly update meeting.

-### Cultural

-This is a very different approach than what most employees, both from the public and the private sector, are used to.
-Normally, people will work on a document or their part of a project for a while.
-Then, the document will be reviewed by a select group of individuals, either because they are already known by the employee's team or because it's the established process.
-Changes will then be made to the document based on the feedback and subsequent rounds of reviews will be done until a final approval is done.
-Then, more changes will be made again.
-Because a document is never perfect.

-When you work in the open, feedback can be submitted live, as the document or the source code evolves.
-You still control the changes made to your work.
-Yet, you accept that you don't know everything and that others may know more than you on a topic.
-And that's absolutely OK because that's the reality.
-It requires humility and a desire to be inclusive, accessible and to continuously learn.

 A study on distributed educational professional networks [^2] highlights 5 key practices for the success of working in the open:

 - Public storytelling and context setting